amenesik/terraform-provider-amenesik/README.md

     	]
     }

-The above example shows two BEAM (TOSCA) nodes, the first a hardware node of type Compute, and a software node, of type Database, that  uses the hardware Compute node as its base.
+The above example shows two BEAM (TOSCA) nodes, the first a hardware node of type Compute, the second a software node of type Database.
+The second uses the hardware Compute node as its base.

 This can be extended further, to produce two derived templates of differing infrastructure dimensions.